Azure-Samples/azure-iot-central-samples-csharp/README.md

 ---

 # Azure IoT Central Sample
-This sample shows you how to interact with Azure IoT Central APIs
+This sample shows you how to interact with Azure IoT Central APIs in C#.

 ## Contents

-Outline the file contents of the repository.
-It helps users navigate the codebase, build configuration and any related assets.

 | File/folder       | Description                                |
 |-------------------|--|